 Do the buckles slide smooth enough for the climber to tighten them easily, or does it require extra fiddling or help from mom or dad?
 The Mammut Ophir has great versatility and will allow a climber to lead or follow routes.

 Getting the right harness isn't about just choosing those that we highlight as our favorites, as we may overlook a need you have.
 It's important to take into account each metric and determine what your needs are.
 There is a perfect harness for just about every kid.
 We hope that our review gives the information needed to help you in purchasing a harness.
 Remember, the harnesses in our test are the most popular harnesses available, and no option in our test would be a poor choice if the features and comfort match the style of climbing the child will be doing.
-Lastly, don't forget our review of the best climbing gear out there.
-It was hand curated just for you.
+Lastly, don't forget to check out the best climbing gear out there.
+This list was hand curated just for you.

 — Adam Paashaus